 Now, as you make this list of activities, don’t worry yet about how you’ll make this happen.
 Your list might include things like making art, caring for animals, traveling, running a business, playing a sport, or solving a social problem.
 Don’t worry if it’s not a long list; it’s easier to narrow down the options if it’s shorter!

 If you’re planning to participate in a program, narrow the options to 2 or 3 before you start applying to them.
 Check out the Gap Year Association for a list of gap year programs accredited for meeting high safety and quality standards.
 You can also find student and parent reviews of gap year programs on GoOverseas.com.

 The final stage of choosing a gap year program is determining which among your finalists is the highest quality.

-The American Gap Association is a great place to start, as they have certified gap year programs that meet strict safety and quality standards.
+The Gap Year Association is a great place to start, as they list certified gap year programs that meet strict safety and quality standards.
 Additionally, a little bit of research will help ensure you’re making a great choice.
 If you know what to look for, it’s fairly easy to tell which of your final choices is best.

 Start with a review of the program’s website.
 Here are a few key questions:

 - What does the program do for students? – Beyond the basic itinerary, what does the program do to ensure student growth and learning?
 Is there structure and/or curriculum that challenges and supports student learning